troyastorino/troyastorino/resources/tidbits/stackoverflowerror-incanter.md

-Was getting a StackOverflowError when programming with Incanter and couldn't figure out where it was coming from.
+Was getting a StackOverflowError when programming and couldn't figure out where it was coming from.
 Eventually pinned it down to a reduce call.
 Interestingly:

 ```clojure
 (reduce